-We acquired a series of oral beta-lactamase enzymes (P1A, P2A and P3A).
+We acquired a series of oral beta-lactamase enzymes.
 Beta-lactamase enzymes have the ability to degrade beta-lactam antibiotics that may be excreted into the GI tract.
 P1A (the first generation candidate) showed acceptable safety and tolerability in a Phase I study.
 In addition, two Phase II clinical studies demonstrated that P1A had the ability to preserve GI microflora in hospitalized patients treated with intravenous ampicillin or the combination of piperacillin and tazobactam.

-C. difficile: Clinical Development
+C. difficile: Preclinical and Clinical Development

-Compared to the first generation oral enzyme candidate, P1A, we believe that SYN-004 (formerly P3A) will have activity against a broader spectrum of beta-lactam antibiotics, including both penicillins and most cephalosporins.
-Due to the structural similarities between P1A and SYN-004 for the prevention of CDI, along with previous discussions with the FDA, it is anticipated that certain preclinical data collected on P1A may be used in support of an IND for our new product candidate, SYN-004.
+Compared to the first generation oral enzyme candidate, P1A, we believe that the second generation candidate, SYN-004 (formerly P3A), will have activity against a broader spectrum of beta-lactam antibiotics, including both penicillins and certain cephalosporins.
+Due to the structural similarities between P1A and SYN-004, and based on previous discussions with the FDA, it is anticipated that certain preclinical data collected on P1A may be used in support of an IND for our new product candidate, SYN-004.